 I have recently developed new Bayesian selection methods across various classes of biological models.
 For example I have been working with a team studying the use of Bayesian models for longitudinal circadian gene expression and dynamic graphical models of fMRI images of the brain.
 Working with a PhD student I have a particular current interest in developing causal discovery algorithms over novel classes of dynamic models, some of which are given above.

 The links between algebraic geometry and various graphical models have also fascinated me for a long while especially their associated semi-algebraic structures and I have recently made some new contributions to this area.
 I am now investigating the geometry of probability tree models: see my recent pulications.

 I have had a long interest in Bayesian decision making under conflict and have recently developed multiattribute utility models for helping the design of military training real time decision makers in such environments.
 I continue to study Bayesian models of forensic evidence and have a special current interest in assesing strength of activitiy level evidence.

 I act as a consultant for the university for a number of well-known companies.
 In particular I have a long standing interest in methods for combining expert judgments and elicitation.
 I currently participate in a COST joint European award "Expert Judgment Network: Bridging the Gap between Scientific Uncertainty and Evidence based decision making".
 With Simon French I led elicition of uncertainty handling after a nuclear accident for SAGE and COBR.

 I headed a successful bid as Co-Director of OxWaSP for an exciting new EPSRC funded initiative to train PhD students from Warwick and Oxford to use and develop new methodological and computational statistical techniques to help cope with the massive data sets and models now needing analysis in industry and society.
-I am also currently an active participant in Warwick University Bridges Programme.
+I am also currently an active participant in Warwick University Bridges Programme supervising two students.
 This trains social scientists to exploit, model and overcome new challenges in a world of Big Data information.